Version: 2.1 | Last Updated: June 24, 2026

 Information from third parties: identity verification results, financial information from credit bureaus and screening providers (where applicable for the Blink Card), publicly available blockchain transaction data, Card Network transaction and chargeback data (from Visa and other payment networks), and information shared by Card Program Partners as necessary to operate Partner Services.

-We use your personal information to: provide and operate the Services (including the Wallet, Card Account, API, and Partner Services in both Custodial Mode and Non-Custodial Mode); verify your identity and conduct KYC/AML screening; detect, investigate, and prevent fraud and unauthorized access; process transactions and settle Card payments; process and manage Collateral, including monitoring Market Value and executing Liquidation Events (when Credit Mode is activated); assess creditworthiness and Card eligibility; report Account information to consumer credit reporting agencies as described in the Cardholder Agreement; deliver communications relating to your Account via automated telephone dialing systems, prerecorded voice messages, text messages, and email (as authorized in the Cardholder Agreement); respond to your inquiries and provide customer support (including recording calls for quality assurance and compliance purposes); analyze usage patterns to improve the Services; send service-related notifications and, where you have consented, promotional communications; and comply with applicable laws, regulations, court orders, and regulatory requirements.
+We use your personal information to: provide and operate the Services (including the Wallet, Card Balance, API, and Partner Services in both Custodial Mode and Non-Custodial Mode); verify your identity and conduct KYC/AML screening; detect, investigate, and prevent fraud and unauthorized access (including monitoring for prohibited uses as defined in the Terms and Conditions); process transactions and settle Card payments; process and manage Collateral, including monitoring Market Value and executing Liquidation Events (applicable when Credit Mode is in use); assess creditworthiness and Card eligibility; report Card information to consumer credit reporting agencies as described in the Cardholder Agreement; deliver communications relating to your Card via automated telephone dialing systems, prerecorded voice messages, text messages, and email (as authorized in the Cardholder Agreement); respond to your inquiries and provide customer support (including recording calls for quality assurance and compliance purposes); analyze usage patterns to improve the Services; send service-related notifications and, where you have consented, promotional communications; and comply with applicable laws, regulations, court orders, and regulatory requirements.

 Funded Mode and Credit Mode.
 Your Blink Card currently operates in Funded Mode (prepaid).
-In Funded Mode, data processing is limited to the activities described above as they relate to funded transactions, Account management, and Overdraft processing.
-When Credit Mode is activated in accordance with the Cardholder Agreement, the scope of data processing will expand to include: Collateral valuation and monitoring; Liquidation Event processing; enhanced credit reporting to consumer credit reporting agencies; and any additional data processing necessary to administer the collateral-backed credit facility.
-We will notify you of any material changes to data processing at the time Credit Mode is activated.
+In Funded Mode, data processing is limited to the activities described above as they relate to funded transactions, Card management, and Overdraft processing.
+When Credit Mode is in use in accordance with the Cardholder Agreement, the scope of data processing also includes: Collateral valuation and monitoring; Liquidation Event processing; enhanced credit reporting to consumer credit reporting agencies; and any additional data processing necessary to administer the collateral-backed credit facility.
+Upon activation of Credit Mode, Blink will provide the notices and seek the consents required by applicable law and the Cardholder Agreement.

 We process your personal information on one or more of the following bases as applicable under your local law: performance of a contract (to provide the Services you have requested); compliance with legal obligations (including AML/KYC, tax reporting, and regulatory requirements); legitimate interests (including fraud prevention, security, and service improvement, where not overridden by your rights); consent (where you have given specific consent, which you may withdraw at any time); and other bases permitted by applicable law, including credit protection where recognized.